top of page

 Shared by a pelvic health specialist Katie trained with:

 Yes, it’s common.
-No it’s not something you “just have to live with.” and with the right approach, you can dramatically improve pelvic floor control, comfort and confidence at any age.
+No, it’s not something you “just have to live with.”
+With the right approach, you can dramatically improve pelvic floor control, comfort, and confidence at any age.

 Listen to the Full Podcast Episode

-Thanks for listening and of course ANY questions at all please just get in touch, I'm always happy to help.
+Thanks for listening!
+If you have any questions at all, please just get in touch.
+I'm always happy to help.

 Happy squeezing!